alihejrati/cache/README.md

-cache server for small files.
+cache server for small and static files.